Bedrock-OSS/bedrock-wiki/docs/blocks/troubleshooting-blocks.md

 }
 ```

-If you followed this properly, your 1.16.100 block should now have a texture.
+If you followed this properly, your 1.16.100 block should now have correct texture.

 ## 2.0.0 - My Block Looks Like Dirt!